tpaphysics/tpaphysics/README.md

    align="right"
  />

- <br/> - 🚀 &nbsp;I am currently a full stack developer.
-Working hard and learning a lot everyday.
-Teamwork is the secret.
-We can learn a lot even from a child.
- <br/> - :blush: &nbsp;I have advanced knowledge of mathematics, statistical mechanics, analytical mechanics, differential geometry and quantum mechanics.

  <br/> - 🎓👨‍🎓 I Have a degree in physics and almost a master's degree in quantum mechanics ⚛️
- <br/> - 👨‍🚀 &nbsp; About me: I like technologies, travelling, playing guitar and enjoying good wine.
+ <br/> - 👨‍🚀🍷 &nbsp; About me: I like technologies, travelling, playing guitar and enjoying good wine.
  <br/>